America's Got Talent: Season 9 (2014)

 The ninth season aired between May 27 and September 17, 2014.
-Preliminary auditions were held between October to December 2013, across several cities including Miami, Atlanta, Houston and Baltimore.
-The Judge auditions were held between February to April 2014 within Newark, New York and Los Angeles.
+Preliminary auditions were held between October and December 2013, across several cities including Miami, Atlanta, Houston and Baltimore.
+The Judge auditions were held between February and April 2014 within Newark, New York and Los Angeles.
 For this season only, a third-party program was involved in the audition process: one quarter-final place in the competition was offered exclusively by The Today Show via their website, with the top three picked from those that entered competing against each other to be part of America's Got Talent that year.

 Several changes were made to the program for this season.
 The most significant was the introduction of the "Golden Buzzer" format, first introduced on Germany's Got Talent in 2012, which had also been introduced into Britain's Got Talent earlier that year.
 However, it was used mainly to save an act from elimination in the auditions, and wouldn't match the format used across the Got Talent franchise until the following year.

 Other changes included the "boot camp" round being filmed in New York, and the introduction of a new online vote for viewers, named after the program's sponsor during that season.
 This determined which three acts placed in the mid-range of the public vote: 5th, 6th and 7th in the semi-finals, with 4th, 5th and 6th in the "Top 12" round advancing, and the remaining two voted by the judges.
 This season was won by magician Mat Franco, with singer Emily West coming second, and acrobatic troupe AcroArmy placing third.